Australia–Brunei relations: Economic relations

 From 2012 to 2013, Brunei was ranked as Australia's 39th largest trading partner with the total bilateral trade between the two countries reached U$1.026 billion.
 Brunei crude petroleum comprising U$978 million of the total trade.
 There is also a number of Australian teachers and other professionals work in Brunei while Australia became one of the destination for Bruneian students.

+In response to disruptions caused by the 2026 Iran War, Sultan of Brunei Hassanal Bolkiah and Australian Prime Minister Anthony Albanese signed an agreement to supply Bruneian oil and fertilisers to Australia.

 Security relations

 Both countries enjoy defence relations particularly in military exercises and trainings.